zidoro/pomatez/README.md

 ## :shield: Privacy

-This app has analytics that will track number of users ([analytics.ts](https://github.com/roldanjr/productivity-timer/blob/master/app/electron/helpers/analytics.ts)).
+This app has analytics that will track number of users only ([analytics.ts](https://github.com/roldanjr/productivity-timer/blob/master/packages/main/src/helpers/analytics.ts)).

 ## :newspaper: License